horovod/horovod/docs/conda.rst

 Wrapping it all up in a Bash script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I typically wrap these commands into a shell script :code:`create-conda-env.sh`.
+We typically wrap these commands into a shell script :code:`create-conda-env.sh`.
 Running the shell script will set the Horovod build variables, create the Conda environment, activate the Conda environment, and built JupyterLab with any additional extensions. ::

     #!/bin/bash --login

     set -e

     export ENV_PREFIX=$PWD/env
     export HOROVOD_CUDA_HOME=$CUDA_HOME
     export HOROVOD_NCCL_HOME=$ENV_PREFIX